12 Dec Open-AE: Promote open source technologies in non-formal adult education

 - to address adult trainers working in the non-formal educational sector to reinforce digital skills and competences.

-Open AE will address key challenges and generate best practices based on these needs identified by ALL DIGITAL members in developed sustainable curricula for adult education, particularly with a focus to upscale low-skills unemployed adults.
+Open AE addressed key challenges and generate best practices based on these needs identified by ALL DIGITAL members in developed sustainable curricula for adult education, particularly with a focus to upscale low-skills unemployed adults.
 OPEN-AE wants to support European digital competence centres in becoming innovative training hubs.

-The twofold aim of Open AE is to:
+The twofold aim of Open AE was to:

 - contribute to the development of e-facilitators competences to deliver high quality and relevant digital skills training to adults;